 “What are the best places to visit in Delhi?”
 This question never gets old, and the more people you ask, the more varying answers you get.
 The thing is that there is no right answer to this question because there is no wrong answer; there are so many places to visit in the city.
 So, to make it easier on everyone, I am going to mention as many places as I can, famous and lesser-known ones, segregating these into various categories.
-That being said, here they are, the best places to visit in Delhi:
+That being said, here they are, the best places to visit in Delhi on weekends:

 Heritage Places to Visit in Delhi

 These are the attractions that depict the long and storied history of the city through their architecture.

 - Qutub Complex: Located in Mehrauli, the complex houses monuments dating from the time of Delhi Sultanate, including Iron Pillar, Quwwat-ul-Islam Mosque, Jamali Kamali Mosque, Alai Darwaza, Tomb of Iltutmish and the UNESCO-listed Qutub Minar itself.

 - Red Fort: The grand palace built by Shah Jahan houses masterpieces like Delhi Gate, Lahori Gate, Chatta Chowk, Naubat Khana, Diwan-i-Aam, Diwan-i-Khas, Tasbih Khana, Nahr-i-Bihisht, Mumtaz Mahal, Rang Mahal, Khas Mahal and Moti Masjid.

 - India Gate: This iconic Triumphant Arch and Amar Jawan Jyoti under it commemorate Indian soldiers who laid down their lives during WWI and other wars fought by the country.